arclab-hku/Event_based_VO-VIO-SLAM/README.md

 This is the repositorie that collects the dataset we used in our papers.
 We also conclude our works in the field of event-based vision.
-We hope that we can make some contributions for the development of event-based VO/VIO/SLAM.
+We hope that we can make some contributions for the development of event-based vision in robotics.

 ### If you have any suggestions or questions, do not hesitate to propose an issue.